Undergraduate Admissions

 High School Preparation

 The best preparation for the microbiology major is a strong math and science program with biology and chemistry courses.
 If possible, computer literacy and/or statistics should be included.
+Many incoming students will earn college credit in high school through programs like Advanced Placement (AP), International Baccalaureate (IB), or College Credit Plus (CCP).
+These types of experiences are welcomed but not required.

 How to Major in Microbiology at Ohio State

-General Education Curriculum Requirements
+General Education & College Requirements

 Request an application or apply online